7 S. Potomac Street,

 1 person favorited this theater

-The theater was operated by the Elks for a short period of time in the 1920’s when the original operators (presumably) were financially unable to meet their rent.
-In the early 1930’s the theater was taken over by Mr. Henry Weinberg of Frederick, MD and renamed Henry’s Theatre.
+The theatre was operated by the Elks for a short period of time in the 1920’s when the original operators (presumably) were financially unable to meet their rent.
+In the early 1930’s the theatre was taken over by Mr. Henry Weinberg of Frederick, MD and renamed Henry’s Theatre.

-Some notable facts: the Henry’s was one of the first theaters in Maryland to have four track stereo sound.
-To its discredit, it was one of the last theaters to not allow black patrons.
+Some notable facts: the Henry’s was one of the first theatres in Maryland to have four track stereo sound.
+To its discredit, it was one of the last theatres to not allow black patrons.

-The theater is currently owned by the City of Hagerstown as the result of a gift of the Groh Foundation.
-It is earmarked to become an arts center for students in the surrounding area.
+The theatre is currently owned by the City of Hagerstown as the result of a gift of the Groh Foundation.
+By July 2021 it had become an arts center for students in the surrounding area, named Barabara Ingram School for the Arts.
 It is next door to the historic Maryland Theatre.